wilfredinni/python-cheatsheet/README.md

 9
 ```

-PS: lambda can only evaluate an expression, like a single line of code.
+Note: lambda can only evaluate an expression, like a single line of code.

 [*Return to the Top*](#python-cheatsheet)